NateWritesCode/bbfun/README.md

 - `fFILENAME = functions`
 - `tFILENAME = types`

 ## Current Bun limitations

-- Haven't been able to find a Node.js machine learning library that works in Bun.
+~~Haven't been able to find a Node.js machine learning library that works in Bun.
 I'm currently using TensorFlowJS, but it's not ideal.
-Training is slow and need to save/access the models via upload and download the models to/from the server.
+Training is slow and need to save/access the models via upload and download the models to/from the server.~~ TensorFlowJS Node is working in Bun!

 ## Feedback